dwmgs/dwmgs/README.md

 ## About me:

 * My favorite language is java
-* Practicing jiu jitsu
+* Practicing Jiu Jitsu
-* Platinum at the moment: Nothing 😓
+* Platinum at the moment: Divinity: Original Sin II

 ## Technologies: